jpdattas/challenge/README.md

 An interesting challenge was the maintenance of JSON format in GitHub action secrets during authentication.
 I devised a solution by encoding the JSON file to base64, passing it as a secret, and decoding it during the CI/CD process.

+## Additional Documentation

+For a more detailed guide on the project structure, getting started, making predictions, testing, building, and deploying with Docker, refer to the accompanying document [`challenge.md`](./docs/challenge.md).
+This guide includes specific examples and detailed explanations to help you navigate through the project and potentially adapt it to your needs.

 ## Conclusion

-Through this challenge, I was able to apply and hone my skills in data analysis, model operationalization, API development, and continuous deployment.
-The repository presents a complete end-to-end data science project with strong testing protocols at every stage, ensuring the reliability and robustness of the final product.
-The efficient CI/CD pipeline guarantees the application passes all tests and is always up to date with each push to the main branch.
+Through this challenge, I applied and honed my skills in data analysis, model operationalization, API development, and continuous deployment.
+The repository presents a complete end-to-end data science project, supported by strong testing protocols at every stage, ensuring the reliability and robustness of the final product.
+The efficient CI/CD pipeline guarantees that the application passes all tests and is always up to date with each push to the main branch.

 To understand the project in depth, please refer to the comments in the Jupyter notebook, `model.py`, `api.py`, and other project files.
 Each change, bug fix, and decision point is thoroughly documented.
+Additional information and explanations can be found in the [`challenge.md`](./docs/challenge.md) document.

 I hope this project serves as an effective demonstration for the Machine Learning Engineer Challenge.
 Please feel free to reach out if you need further clarification or additional information.